Conversions February 6, 2026 25 min read

 Before designing conversion, evaluate the existing structure:

-Foundation & Slab:
+• Foundation & Slab: Cracks, settlement issues, moisture problems

 Recommendation: Hire a structural engineer or experienced contractor for thorough assessment before committing to conversion plans.
 Discovering major issues mid-project causes expensive delays.